Morne Trois Pitons National Park

 Morne Trois Pitons National Park is a national park in Dominica established in July 1975, the first to be legally established in the country.
 It became a World Heritage Site in 1997.
-The park is named after its highest mountain, Morne Trois Pitons, meaning mountain of three peaks.
+The park is named after its highest mountain, Morne Trois Pitons, meaning "mountain of three peaks."
 The park is an area of significant volcanic activity.
 Features within the park include the Valley of Desolation, a region of boiling mud ponds and small geysers; the Boiling Lake; Titou Gorge; and Emerald Pool.
 The mountain is the second-highest peak in Dominica, being exceeded only by Morne Diablotins (1447 m).

 Background

 The park was established in 1975 and was designated a UNESCO World Heritage Site in 1997.
 Its area is about 7000 hectare, and it is dominated by the Morne Trois Pitons volcanoes (1342 m), from which it gets its name.
-The three major types of geological formations found in the park are volcanic cones, glacis slopes, and soufrières (sulphur deposits).
+The three major types of geological formations found in the park are volcanic cones, glacis slopes, and soufrières (sulfur deposits).
 The landscape consists of steep-sided volcanic hills separated by deep canyons.
 All the major waterways of the southern half of the island emanate from here, and there are spectacular waterfalls, creeks, rivers, pools, and natural lakes.
 Ongoing volcanic activity is demonstrated by the fumaroles and hot springs, geysers, mud pools, and streams of various colours.
 The Boiling Lake is a water-filled fumarole with a temperature of 180 to 197 F near the edge and a hotter centre, where boiling water churns up from the depths.

-The park is managed by the Division of Forestry, Wildlife and National Parks, under the auspices of the Ministry of Agriculture and Fisheries.
+The park is managed by the Division of Forestry, Wildlife, and National Parks, under the auspices of the Ministry of Agriculture and Fisheries.
 The steep and rugged terrain has discouraged development, and there are no human settlements within the park.
 However, there is a small quarry and some limited farming in the southern portion; the government's electric utility company has certain rights, but these are being used for hydropower and the extraction of geothermal energy.
 There is some risk to wildlife from the incursion of feral cats, pigs, and rats, and there is a risk from invasive alien species.
 The island is occasionally devastated by hurricanes, with serious damage being done to the park by Hurricane David (1979) and Hurricane Allen (1980).
 A proposal to encourage tourism by the construction of a cable car overhead was defeated, but a fine balance needs to be struck between human aspirations and the maintenance of biodiversity and the unique landscape.